fweig/cbmroot/macro/geometry/README.md

 ## check_radlen.sh

+Now moved to the `geometry/ci_scripts` folder.

 Checks for a common issue whereby the radiaiton length is miscalculated by root.

 The script calculates the radiation length from the stated atomic number, mass and density of the material and compares this to the stated radlen in the material.
 If the difference is more than a tolerance (currently 5%) then failure is declared.
 It is up to the use to assess information.
 Dummy and vacuum materials may be safely ignored.

 Sugggested command

 sh check_radlen.sh much_v20b_mcbm.geo.root

 This will check the materials rad length within a certain tolerance (5%).
 Recommended checking the transported geometry file in simulations to check whether target definition and all geometries are correct.